geemus/learn_fog/6_compute_models.markdown

 ## Next!

-Last, but certainly not least, we will wrap up with some highlights and suggestions for how to continue your learning followed by some time for questions.
+Last, but certainly not least, we will wrap up with some highlights and suggestions for how to continue your learning followed by some time for questions in [Conclusion](7_conclusion.html).

 ### Extra Credit